Reopard226/obapi/readme.md

 - If tests pass - Push to origin to run the tests on the feature branch
 - Squash commits (force push to remote branch if you have pushed to origin already)
 - Merge into master (rebase + fast forward merge) - This should be done in Gitlab
+- The Merge into master should ideally be done at least once a day

 ### Microservices in this repo: